Table of Contents

-Measles is an airborne disease which can spread through saliva and mucus of the infected person.
-The virus is released in the air when the infected person sneezes or coughs.
+Measles is an airborne disease that can spread through the saliva and mucus of the infected person.
+The virus is released into the air when the infected person sneezes or coughs.
 It is commonly spread by:

 - Using an infected person’s glass

 - Sharing plates or cups with an infected person

 - Being in close proximity to the infected person

 Vaccine For Preventing Measles